Raknoche/Raknoche.github.io/_posts/2016-07-20-PoGo-Series-Intro.md

 1. Develop an understanding of the Twitter API
 2. Collect tweets that mention each Pokemon Go team using Python's Tweepy library
-3. Use Python's Pandas library to perform an inital clean up of the data
+3. Use Python's Pandas library to perform an initial clean up of the data
 4. Develop an understanding of Naive Bayes classifiers
 5. Perform a sentiment analysis to determine if a tweet is saying something positive or negative about the team
 6. Count the number of positive tweets about each team in each state.
 At the same time, measure statistical and systematic errors on our results and produce confidence intervals